saulocantanhede/tfgreek2/docs/features/bookshort.md

 ## Feature description

-Book name abbreviation as it is used in e.g. Paratext.
+The `bookshort` feature provides the abbreviation of the book name as it is used in various tools, such as [Paratext](https://paratext.org/).
+It allows for concise references and is often used in digital and print formats.

 ## Feature values